yashtazor/Custom-Attendance-System/README.md

 4. Send this data to firebase if details are valid.
 5. Use AJAX to send this data to the google spreadsheet created in any drive.

+##### How to use?
+1. Replace the Google Drive Link in the Student.html file with your Google Drive link.
+2. Replace the names as per your Google Drive names (Can be found by inspecting the page source).
+3. Run the index.html file.